acieshk/OneStepGPSLeoProject/README.md

 - You have to enter api_key as it is removed for security purpose.
 - Replace the placeholder values with your actual settings.
 - If you're running MongoDB locally without authentication, you can omit the `mongodb_username` and `mongodb_password` fields.
+- The server will automatically create a database with collections.
+You may change to a different database name.

 #### Run the server:
 ```bash